[ View All Other Articles About Cycling Pain ]

 Or

-"Over the past year, I suffered from friction with the seat while riding causing doormat and pain, forcing me to stand up on my bikes, or even to stop biking to relieve the pressure.
-I would like to add that I've replaced my bicycle saddle three times, and I still suffer from bicycle saddle sores.
+"Over the past year, I suffered from friction with the seat while riding, causing doormat and pain, forcing me to stand up on my bikes or even to stop biking to relieve the pressure.
+I want to add that I've replaced my bicycle saddle three times and still suffer from bicycle saddle sores.

 Thanks"

 These common questions have many answers in the forums.
-In this article, I will try to summarize most of the information about this painful issue of saddle sores.
+In this article, I will summarize most information about this painful issue of saddle sores.

 What is Bicycle Saddle Sores?